grandrea/crosslinking-ms-tutorial/README.md

     style pbonds dashes 0

 The advantage of working in chimerax is that you may load densities at the same time, as well as take advantage of much powerful visualization options.

+### Modeling
+Disvis.
+Check out DisVis [here](https://wenmr.science.uu.nl/disvis/) or, later, download the package and run locally, from [here](https://github.com/haddocking/disvis).
+DisVis calculates the volume of the positions of the center of mass of protein B consistent with N restraints stemming from protein A. In our case, we can position the SAMHD1 CTD against Vpr with it.

+AlphaLink.
+A modified version of AlphaFold 2 that pays attention to experimental crosslinks.
+Run via colab [here](https://colab.research.google.com/github/Rappsilber-Laboratory/AlphaLink2/blob/main/notebooks/alphalink2.ipynb).
+Citation [here](https://www.nature.com/articles/s41587-023-01704-z)